narasak/parrot_3d/README.md

 ### Why another build?
 Here are the features that explain why I decided to create another printer.

-* 3030 Aluminium Extrusions it strong and rigid frame with easy to build
+* 3030 Aluminium Extrusions it is strong and rigid frame with easy to build
 * Single linear rail on both X-Axis and Y-Axis it provided easier setup, alignment, silent and supper smooth
-* Use more aluminum, more carbon fiber and less printed parts (3D printed parts can crack and are less reliable)
+* Use more precision CNC aluminum and less printed parts (3D printed parts can crack and are less reliable)
 * Support 4 types of Extruders with full build volumes (250 mm x 210 mm)
     * Bondtech LGX FF Extruder
     * E3D Hemera Extruder